hyperturtle/Stache/README.md

 `{{/}}`, Self referencer `{{.}}`, Existence check `{{?exists}}{{/exists}}` and data pusher `{{< blah}}{{/blah}}`, `{{:default}}`

+Works with Cpython 2.2 up to and including Python 3.x.
+Also works with Jython 2.x.

 # Also, the ability to compile to javascript code!

 ## render_js(template_string)